francoisforster/gedcom-cleanup/README.md

 The application assumes a well-formed GEDCOM file, doesn't enforce the format and doesn't implement all its specifications.

+It can also perform some validation on individuals, such as ensuring that sources are specified for all events (birth, death, marriage) that took place at a particular place.

+It can also compares 2 GEDCOM files from a specified root individual, providing information on differences of names, events and individuals (parents, children, wifes) missing from either file.

 Usage example:
 ```kotlin
 import java.io.FileWriter